Xofluza (baloxavir) has been approved in the EU for uncomplicated influenza and post-exposure prophylaxis for children aged one and older.

-A press release by the manufacturer Roche, states that Xofluza (baloxavir) is now approved for use for the treatment of both uncomplicated influenza and post-exposure prophylaxis of influenza in children from one year of age.
+Roche’s Xofluza (baloxavir) is now approved for use for the treatment of both uncomplicated influenza and post-exposure prophylaxis of influenza in children from one year of age, the company has announced.

 Studies to date have shown that in adults, xofluza reduces the median time to the resolution of influenza symptoms by as much as 28 hours compared to placebo and the drug was originally indicated for use in patients from 12 years of age.
 The updated indication was based on the findings from two studies.